KODIAK, Alaska—A

-Russian Orthodox bell returned to Kodiak - Alaska
+200-year-old Russian Orthodox bell has been returned to Alaska after

 Rev. Innocent Dresdow, dean of Holy Resurrection Orthodox Cathedral, said repatriation of the bell is significant since bells are considered joyful and a sign of hope in the Orthodox Church.